-Any person found guilty of violating the provisions of this policy shall have such rights of appeal as are provided by policies of the Board of Trustees of The University of North Carolina at Charlotte, the Board of Governors
+Any person found guilty of violating the provisions of this policy shall have such rights of appeal as are provided by policies of the Board of Trustees of The University of North Carolina at Charlotte, and the Code and Policies

 of The University of North Carolina.

 No administration official, faculty member, or student of the University shall have authority to grant amnesty or to make any promise as to prosecution or non-prosecution to any court, State or Federal, or before any student, faculty, administrative, or Trustee committee to any person charged with or suspected of violating Section 2(a) or (b) of this policy.